The Bonded Return of Service System (BRoSS) will be unavailable from 8:00pm 5 November 2020 to 11:00am 6 November due to site maintenance.

 The Rule provides more detail to assist participants to make an informed decision to opt in to the Program.
 It was signed by Minister Hunt on 20 November 2019.

-While BRoSS is being progressively released throughout 2020, participant’s reporting obligations as specified in the Health Insurance (Bonded Medical Program) Rule 2020 are delayed.
+While BRoSS is being progressively released throughout 2020, the Department is finalising an amendment to the participant’s reporting obligations as specified in the Health Insurance (Bonded Medical Program) Rule 2020.

 The timelines set by the Health Insurance (Bonded Medical Program) Rule 2020 (Cth) that require the participant to provide information and evidence under sections 15 and 16 will be delayed until a future date nominated by the Department.